You have no items in your shopping cart.

 Germination: 85%

-Sweet peppers can be grown anywhere as long as you have 4 months without frost.
+Sweet peppers can be grown anywhere if you have 4 months without frost.
 You can also grow sweet peppers in containers.
 Sweet Pepper seeds are sensitive to temperature and moisture.
-Do not soak the seeds in any type of solution or water before planting, as this may damage the seeds and they may rot and may not germinate.
-Plant your seeds indoors between January and March, or 5 to 7 weeks before setting outside in garden.
+Do not soak the seeds in any type of solution or water before planting, as this may damage the seeds, and they may rot and may not germinate.
+Plant your seeds indoors between January and March, or 5 to 7 weeks before setting them outside in the garden.
 Use Miracle Gro Seed Starting Material for best germination results.
-When plant is 12" or taller, transplant them outdoors.
-Only plant peppers outdoors on a cloudy day, just prior to getting rain.
-Plant when soil is warm, at least 2 weeks after last frost, and when temperatures remain above 70 F. Please read the Tips on Growing Hot Peppers as Sweet peppers and hot peppers are grown in relatively the same manner.
-Plants can grow 3 to 4 ft tall.
+When plants are 12" or taller, transplant them outdoors.
+Only plant peppers outdoors on a cloudy day, just before getting rain.
+Plant when the soil is warm, at least 2 weeks after the last frost, and when temperatures remain above 70 F. Plants can grow 3 to 4 ft tall.

 Water well with soaker hoses during dry and hot spells.

-Harvest sweet peppers when they are green or fully mature using a garden scissor so you don't damage the plant.
-Pick peppers as they mature to encourage new buds to form.
+Harvest sweet peppers when they are fully mature using garden scissors, so you don't damage the plant.
+Pick peppers as they mature to encourage new flowers to form.

 Days to Harvest after Planting Outdoors: 60 to 90 days